 VAT (value added tax) at the rate of 20% is added to most goods.
-However, there are certain goods that may be VAT free if they are designed to assist with a disability or at reduced VAT if they are mobility aids for people over 60.
-The Financial help if you're disabled (opens in a new window) page of the GOV.UK website gives more information.
+However, there are certain goods that may be VAT-free if they are designed to assist with a disability or at reduced VAT if they are mobility aids for people over 60.
+More information on financial help if you're disabled is available on the GOV.UK website.

-If you enter into a contract to buy a mobility aid because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-The 'Misleading & aggressive practices - your right to redress' guide gives more information.
+If you enter into a contract to buy a mobility aid because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
+The 'Misleading & aggressive practices: rights of redress' guide gives more information.